 And when these users, including you, search for something, it creates abnormally large queries to Google coming from the same IP causing it to suspect you as a robot.

-This is especially true for mobile users who connect to a VPN and search something on Google.
-They’re almost always served with a robot check or CAPTCHA which is obviously very annoying.
+This is especially true for mobile users who connect to a VPN and search for something on Google.
+They’re almost always served with a robot check or CAPTCHA which is very annoying.

-While VPN may open up movie tiles not available in your country/region, it may do the opposite too like causing certain streaming media unavailable to you.
+While VPN may open up movie tiles not available in your country/region, it may do the opposite, too, like causing certain streaming media to be unavailable to you.

 For instance, consider the following scenario.
-You’re watching a movie on Netflix (or any other streaming platform) with VPN connected.
-The movie that you want to resume watching may become unexpectely unavailable.
+You’re watching a movie on Netflix (or any other streaming platform) with a VPN connection.
+The movie that you want to resume watching may become unexpectedly unavailable.

 Reason?
-It’s not being supported in the location where your VPN server is located.
+It’s not being supported where your VPN server is located.

 Almost all VPN users face frequent internet connectivity issues.
-This usually happens when a VPN server faces a problem and decides to disconnect all connected users where the VPN tries to reconnect you or connect you with another server location.
+This usually happens when a VPN server faces a problem and disconnects all connected users where the VPN tries to reconnect or connect you with another server location.

 All of this happens in the background, but in the foreground, you face no internet connectivity issue without knowing the reason.
 Checking the VPN app does help in highlighting the connectivity issue but offers no way around it.

-Thousands of people all over the world are using a VPN and you would like to use it too for personal or professional needs.
-The reason for writing this post is to highlight the disadvantages of using a VPN service so you know what you’ll be getting into.
+Thousands of people all over the world are using a VPN, and you would like to use it too for personal or professional needs.
+The reason for writing this post is to highlight the disadvantages of using a VPN, so you know what you’ll be getting into.